How to Gain Weight If You’re Skinny

 There’s a lot of science available now about how to build muscle optimally.
 And we integrated and considered all of it when putting together our program.
 You just do it and know that it works.

 We would highly recommend that you do not make your own workout.
-There’s a lot to consider regarding movement patterns, volume, intensity, injury prevention, progression, picking exercises to match your skill level and mobility, and even scientific behavioral tricks to make working out more addictive.
+There’s a lot to consider regarding movement patterns, volume, intensity, injury prevention, progression, picking exercises to match your skill level, and even behavioural tricks to make working out more addictive.

 Lifting is not so unlike eating.
 Your body will usually get tired or lazy at the homeostasis point.
 If you wing it, you’ll probably stop your workout at the exact moment that will have you perfectly maintaining your results.
 Automatic plateau.